davidkroell/homemade-di/README.md

 Of course additional checks can be added to this snippet, for example:
 * Is this interface already registered?
 * Does the implementation type even implement this interface?
+* Is it possible to create a instance of the implementation type?

 ### Resolving mapped types